th3-coder/duckyinterpreter/README.md

 * emulate and test payload at the same time

-Check required dlls:
+IMPORTANT:
-1. Clone repo to local folder
+* Run program as admin to log keys in admin powershell and prevent authority issues in certain applications - - - ONLY WORKS ON WINDOWS
-2. Open powershell in \localpath\duckyinterpreter\dlls
+* Create folder or file exlcusion if windows removes .exe
-3. Run commad "powershell -ExecutionPolicy Bypass -File .\install-dlls.ps1"
+* Currently working on dependecies, for now either compile .cpp file yourself and run or

-IMPORTANT: Run program as admin to log keys in admin powershell and prevent authority issues in certain applications - - - ONLY WORKS ON WINDOWS
+* Run static-interpreter.exe which has all dependicies built in

 Run Program: